 Northwestern students are assigned a NW Health e-mail account for the purpose of receiving official University correspondence.
 Students are responsible for all information, including attachments, transmitted to them via their e-mail account.
-E-mail accounts can be accessed at https://mail.nwhealth.edu on the World Wide Web.
+E-mail accounts can be accessed at https://mail.nwhealth.edu.
 The Information Technology Department provides support for NW Health e-mail users.